 A legally binding agreement that requires signature by the University.
 It may be used for various types of funding mechanisms including grants and contracts.

-This type of agreement is legally binding and covers the study of investigational drugs or devices to establish their efficacy before bringing the product to market.
-See OSR Roles and Responsibility Matrix.
+An agreement that covers the study of investigational drugs or devices in humans to establish their efficacy before bringing the product to market.

 An agreement meant to stimulate research and the commercialization of technology when involving a private company.
 This mechanism allows all parties to keep the research temporarily confidential under the Freedom of Information Act (FOIA) and the private company to retain the intellectual property rights of any developed inventions.